fineoio/fineo-client/docs/client/tools.md

 # Authentication

-All requests must include an API KEY.
-Additionally, you must specify an AWS access key and secret key (to sign requests).
+All requests must be signed with AWS credentials or a username/password combination.
 There are multiple ways to specify credentials in the tools.

 You can either specify the credentials in a YAML file, like: